 Annual mountain goat tag sales have ranged from six to 71 though average about 30 tags per year (Table 2).
 During 2005-2015 more hunting packages included a mountain goat hunt, with 10-16% of hunters purchasing licences also purchasing a mountain goat tag.
 Increased accessibility from use of rotary craft has had some effect on the increased number of goat hunters and harvest numbers during this period, though the success rates did not increase (Table 3).
 The dramatic decrease in goat tags purchased since 2015 was anticipated because a large proportion of mountain goat range falls within the expanded boundaries of NNPR and as of 2016 hunting was prohibited in these areas.
 It is anticipated that the reduction in the number of goat hunters and number of goat tags purchased will continue remain at low levels for the foreseeable future.
-The numbers of goats harvested in 2022 was seven (Table 3).
+The numbers of goats harvested in 2018, 2019, and 2021 were 1,5, and 3 respectively (Table 3).